cyrilondon/rover-project/README.md

 	}

 ```
-Then when it is time to save the `Rover`, the Rover checks its version attribute against the one persisted in the `Rover Repository` via the method **checkAgainstVersion**.
-If nobody has changed the `Rover` in the meantime, the version numbers should match
+Then when it is time to save the `Rover`, the Rover checks its version attribute against the one persisted in the `Rover Repository` via the method *checkAgainstVersion*.
+If nobody has changed the `Rover` in the meantime, the version numbers should match.

  ```java